mariia-botkina/cryptohack-writeups/README.md

 └── misc/
 ```

-Each directory contains challenge-specific notes and solution scripts.

-## Goals

-- practice applied cryptography through hands-on problem solving
+Each challenge folder may include:
+- a short write-up in Markdown
+- a Python solution script
-- build a structured set of notes on common attacks and techniques
+- brief notes on the underlying cryptographic concept

-- improve confidence with Python implementations of cryptographic ideas
-- document progress in a clear and reusable form
+## Purpose

+This repository is a study log for hands-on cryptography practice and a place to keep structured notes on attacks, weaknesses, and problem-solving approaches.

-## Notes
+## Disclaimer

-These write-ups are intended as personal study notes and practice material.

-Challenge statements and platform content belong to CryptoHack, so this repository only includes original explanations, code, and commentary.
+Challenge statements and platform materials belong to CryptoHack.
+This repository contains only original explanations, notes, and solution code.

 ## License